kathrynzaro/kathrynzaro/README.md

 - ⚡ Fun fact: ...
 -->

+I am a frontend-leaning engineer who's passionate about design, my greatest hope is to improve the lived experience of others and to transform the physical & tech spaces around me into spaces that are accessible, efficient, and, of course, easy on the eyes.

 - 😄 I use she/her pronouns
 - 🌱 I’m currently learning backend development as part of a full stack program at Alchemy Code Lab
 - ⚡ I'm very interested in design and UI/UX